IanCaio/Blog/_posts/2018-01-20-making-comment-sections-with-staticman-part-2.markdown

 Can you feel the smell of **recursion**?

-The problem is, like I said, Jekyll is great for static website generation.
+The problem is, like I said, the Jekyll/Liquid combo is great for static website generation.
 But terrible for more complex programming tasks like the ones which require recursion.
-It's just not what it was designed for.
+It's just not what they were designed for.

 So what do we do?

 We make some _fake recursion_.
-That is, we simulate the recursion by simply repeating the code over and over, the number of times needed to clear most realistic case scenarios (I was wondering if that would classify as some sort of [loop unrolling](https://en.wikipedia.org/wiki/Loop_unrolling)).
-Since the code will follow a well-defined pattern, you can write a script that will write the repeated code for you, or use the one I have in my [comment database](LINK TO JSON GENERATOR).
+That is, we simulate the recursion by simply repeating the code over and over, the number of times needed to clear most realistic case scenarios (I was wondering if that would classify as some sort of [loop unrolling](https://en.wikipedia.org/wiki/Loop_unrolling)...).
+Since the code will follow a well-defined pattern, you can write a script that will write the repeated code for you, or use the one I have in my [comment database](https://iancaio.github.io/blog-comments/comment-tree-generator).

 So what will the Liquid Template code look like?
 It will have to iterate through all the files in the folder containing the page's comments.
 It will then check if the comment JSON object has a